WebAhead/master-reference/curriculum-planning/style-guide.md

 - a link to the week's learning objectives
 - a description of the aims of the app
 - technical requirements
 - user requirements in the form of user stories for weeks 1-4.
-Instruction that students should create their own user stories weeks 5-8.
+- instruction that students should create their own user stories weeks 5-8.

 ### research-afternoon.md
 This should include: